 Deactivated due to low ratings?
 Take a ratings improvement course

 The courses help Uber drivers improve their customer service and driving skills.
 The classes typically cost less than $100.
-After you complete the class, you can upload the certificate at help.uber.com.
-Search for ‘reactivate.’
+After you complete the class, you can upload the certificate at help.uber.com to get reactivated.

 Deactivated due to a problem with your documents

-Upload the correct updated document to be reactivated.
-You can speed up the process by visiting a Greenlight Hub, or call into Uber driver phone support.
+If you have an issue with documents, upload the correct updated document to be reactivated.
+You can speed up the process by visiting a Greenlight Hub, or by calling into Uber driver phone support.
 Typically a support agent can reactivate you on the spot once they verify your document.

 How to defend against false accusations

-Unfortunately, some Uber passengers will report false accusations about their driver.
-Whether it’s an attempt to get a free ride or a way to retaliate for a bad experience, passenger lies can get Uber drivers deactivated.
+Unfortunately, some Uber passengers report false accusations about their driver.
+It can be an attempt to get a free ride, or a way to retaliate for a bad experience.

 If a customer makes a false accusation about you, contact Uber and deny the accusation as soon as possible.
 Provide any details about the ride that you can remember.